Free Annual Credit Reports

 In accordance with the Free Annual File Disclosure Rule (16 C.F.R.
 Part 610), you may request a free annual file disclosure from EBI if we have conducted a background check on you.

-Please understand that EBI does not maintain a universal database of consumer credit reports, and we only prepare individual consumer reports at the request of our client(s) after your authorization has been obtained.
+Please understand that EBI does not maintain a universal database of consumer credit reports, and we only provide individual consumer reports at the request of our client(s) after your authorization has been obtained.
 If you have not previously submitted an application to our client and authorized a background report, we will not have your individual consumer report on file.

 For your convenience, a sample Free Annual File Disclosure Instructions & Request Form is available online.
 Additionally, you can submit your free of charge request toll-free by calling (1) 800-324-7700, or you mail a written request to: Attention: Free Annual File Disclosure, Employment Background Investigations, Inc. (EBI), PO Box 629, Owings Mills MD 21117.